Groestlcoin/eclair-mobile/README.md

 4. Enter the capacity of the channel and click `Open`.

    A transaction will be sent to fund the channel.
-You can find it in the transactions list as an outbound Bitcoin transaction, with an amount corresponding to the channel's desired capacity.
+You can find it in the transactions list as an outbound Groestlcoin transaction, with an amount corresponding to the channel's desired capacity.
    At this point the channel will have a `WAIT_FOR_CONFIRMED` state and can not be used yet.

 5. Once the channel reaches the `NORMAL` state (the funding transaction has 2+ confirmations) you can send payments!